Best Commodity ETFs for 2024

 The SPDR Gold Shares ETF is purely meant for investors looking to buy into gold, as 99% of its capital allocation is in physical gold.
 The goal of this ETF is to lower barriers to entry such as access, custody, and transaction costs for investors wishing to invest in gold.
 The fund is physically backed by gold and contains more than 887 metric tons of the precious metal, valued at just over $54 billion.
 This makes it the largest gold ETF worldwide.

 The fund trades under the ticker symbol ‘GLD’ on the New York Stock Exchange, as well as the stock exchanges of Singapore, Tokyo, Hong Kong, and Mexico.
-With Admirals, you can trade the SPDR Gold Shares ETF CFD.
+With Admiral Markets, you can trade the SPDR Gold Shares ETF CFD.
 This is a derivative contract of the underlying market which enables you to trade long and short.

 iShares Oil & Gas Exploration & Production ETF – Tracks Over 70 Companies Involved in the Production of Oil and Natural Gas